Visualizing US and Israeli airstrikes on Iran and retaliation in maps

 By Renée Rigdon, Lou Robinson, Soph Warnes, Annette Choi, Amy O’Kruk, Rachel Wilson, Thomas Bordeaux, Annoa Abekah-Mensah, Avery Schmitz, Rosa de Acosta, Teele Rebane, Isaac Yee and Gianluca Mezzofiore, CNN

-(CNN) — The US entered the Israel-Iran conflict Saturday, striking three nuclear facilities, President Donald Trump said.
+(CNN) — The United States entered the Israel-Iran conflict Saturday, striking three nuclear facilities.
 The move comes after he weighed involvement following Israel’s unprecedented strikes on Iranian nuclear facilities and other military sites earlier in the month, which triggered a days-long, ongoing exchange of missile attacks between the two countries.

+Iran retaliated on Monday in response to the US strikes over the weekend.
+Qatar’s Defense Ministry said its air defenses “successfully” intercepted a missile attack from Iran targeting the US Al Udeid Air Base in Qatar.
+No deaths or injuries have been reported.

+American officials had been preparing for the likelihood that Iran may target US facilities in retaliation.
+Trump announced what he called “a Complete and Total CEASEFIRE” between Israel and Iran in a post on social media Monday evening.

 At least 430 people have been killed in Iran since hostilities with Israel began, the country’s health ministry said earlier Saturday at a press briefing.
 Meanwhile, 24 people had been killed in Israel as of Saturday, according to the Israeli Prime Minister’s Office.